ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 1.4s doesn't really make it a Speed Daemon...
 So I kinda lied.
 But still, it's 6 times faster than the traditional way!

-If you're curious how that's possible, read about [original issue](https://github.com/gruntjs/grunt/issues/975) which lead to creation of `jit-grunt`.
+If you're curious how that's possible, read about [original issue](https://github.com/gruntjs/grunt/issues/975) which lead to the creation of `jit-grunt`.

 So, how to use?